Uffington White Horse: Origin

 Following an excavation in 1990, the figure's origin was finally settled with optically stimulated luminescence testing.
-Simon Palmer and David Miles of the Oxford Archaeological Unit dated silt deposits to the period between 1380BCE and 550BCE, confirming the Uffington White Horse to be Britain's oldest chalk figure.
-The new Bronze Age date would place the figures origin at the same time as Uffington Castle, during a period when the horse was transforming British warfare.
+Simon Palmer and David Miles of the Oxford Archaeological Unit dated silt deposits to the period between 1380 BC and 550 BC, confirming the Uffington White Horse to be Britain's oldest chalk figure.
+The new Bronze Age date would place the figure's origin at the same time as Uffington Castle, during a period when the horse was transforming warfare in Britain.

 History

 Until the late 19th century, the horse was scoured every seven years as part of a more general local fair held on the hill.
 Francis Wise wrote in 1736: "The ceremony of scouring the Horse, from time immemorial, has been solemnized by a numerous concourse of people from all the villages roundabout."
 After the work was done a rural festival was held sponsored by the lord of the manor.

 During the Second World War the figure, easily recognisable from the air, was covered over with turf and hedge trimmings so that Luftwaffe pilots could not use it for navigation during bombing raids.
 It was uncovered after the war by Welsh archaeology professor William Francis Grimes.

+While the horse is annually re-chalked and restored by volunteers, there have been some alterations over the years.
 In August 2002, the figure was defaced with the addition of a rider and three dogs by members of the "Real Countryside Alliance" (Real CA).
 The act was denounced by the Countryside Alliance.
-Soon afterwards for a couple of days in May 2003, a temporary hill figure advertisement for the fourth series of Channel 4's series Big Brother was controversially placed near the figure.
+For a couple of days in May 2003, a temporary hill figure advertisement for the fourth series of Channel 4's series Big Brother was controversially placed near the figure.
 In March 2012, as part of a pre-Cheltenham Festival publicity stunt, a bookmaker added a large jockey to the figure.
+In August 2023, a restoration project was planned by the National Trust and archeologist Adrian Cox to quantify and reverse the gradual shrinking of the horse since the 1980s.
+In the summer of 2024, Oxford Archaeology, in partnership with the National Trust and English Heritage, began the project to restore the horse to its original position and shape with the help of many volunteers.